 What are the best cheap wireless earbuds?

-Given that criteria, we'd recommend the JLab JBuds Air Wireless Earphones, which boast the kind of features you'd typically expect to see in much more expensive buds.
+Given the criteria (e.g. price, sound quality, ease of use), we recommend the JLab JBuds Air as the best cheap wireless earbuds.
+These buds boast the kind of features you'd typically expect to see in much more expensive buds.
 We're impressed by the bass-forward sound and portable-friendly charging case with charging cable built into it.

-A great alternative to JLab's wireless earbuds is the Mobvoi TicPods Free, should you want great-sounding wireless earbuds that share the same silhouette as the AirPods.
+A great alternative to JLab's wireless earbuds is the Tribit FlyBuds 3, should you want great-sounding wireless earbuds with up to 100 hours of playtime (via charging case).
 If, on the other hand, you're shopping for the lowest price without sacrificing too much in the way of quality, the TaoTronics Liberty 79 impressed us by still managing to provide solid sound without costing big bucks.
 Fitness buffs looking for the best cheap wireless running headphones under $60 need look no further than the Plantronics BackBeat Fit 3100, which offers great sound and stability in a waterproof design.

 The best cheap wireless earbuds you can buy today